 - Cultural Anthropology is concerned with the comparative analysis of different cultures.

 - Archaeology is the science that studies past people and societies through their artifacts.

 - Linguistic Anthropology involves the study of all forms of human systems of communication and how these systems mediate humans’ experience and engagement with the world.

 - Biological Anthropology includes the study of the physical nature and development of human beings, behavior and anatomy of nonhuman primates, and human variations.

 The Major Requirements

 You'll spend your first two years taking general education courses and sampling introductory courses in anthropology.
-You can explore the academic bulletin to get a full picture of the major requirements.
+You can explore the academic catalog to get a full picture of the major requirements.